helium/HIP/0139-phase-out-cbrs.md

 ## Deployment Impact

-Nova Labs will perform all the activities required in this HIP.
+Nova Labs will manage all the activities required in this HIP with hardware funded through a Helium Foundation grant.
+Other approved MOBILE Makers are eligible to participate.

 ## Success Metrics